-These traditional easy, soft, hot cross buns are filled with a delicious mix of warm spices, raisins and mixed peel.
-Best served warm with a smattering of butter.
+These traditional hot cross buns are filled with a delicious mix of warm spices, raisins, and mixed peel.
+These Easter buns are best served warm with a smattering of butter.

 It's that time of the year when the shelves are stocked with Hot Cross Buns!
 Hot cross buns are sweet spiced buns that are filled with fruit and marked with a cross on the top.